ChinmayBhansali/PokeMasters/README.md

 - as a player, I want to be able to heal my Pokémon at PokéCenter
 - as a player, I want to buy items (in this version, only PokéBalls) at PokéCenter
 - as a player, I want to be able to remove any Pokémon from my Pokémon
+- as a player, when I select the quit option, I want to be given the option to save my game or not.
 - as a player, I want to be able to quit my game